LAST MODIFIED: July 7, 2023

 Personal Information and Sensitive Personal Information does not include:

-- Publicly available information (as defined under the CPRA).
+- Publicly Available Information (as defined under the CCPA).

 - Deidentified or aggregated consumer information.